 Pull-ups - When a driver stops and reverses direction to get a better position, it is scored as a "pull-up".
 Stopping without changing direction does not count as a pull-up.
-You will not be penalized for initial pull-ups.
-However, an excessive number of pull-ups, will count as errors.
+You will be penalized for pull-ups.

 Outside Vehicle Observations (Looks) - You may be permitted to safely stop and exit the vehicle to check the external position of the vehicle (look).
 When doing so, you must place the vehicle in neutral and set the parking brake(s).
 Then, when exiting the vehicle, you must do so safely by facing the vehicle and maintaining three points of contact with the vehicle at all times (when exiting a bus, maintain a firm grasp on the handrail at all times)..
 If you do not safely secure the vehicle or safely exit the vehicle it may result in an automatic failure of the basic control skills test.